Sexual harassment firing is a gloomy cloud over Jason Kenney’s by-election victory parade

 As I’m sure will come as no surprise to all of you, in my view, this is a very, very serious issue.
 We are at an important time right now, where courageous women across North America are coming forward to talk about the problem of sexual harassment and sexual harassment in the workplace.
 It’s a very difficult problem.
 We know it proliferates everywhere, and it’s not easy to address.
 What we do know, though, what’s going to keep women safe, what’s going to help deal with this problem, is assuring as a first step is assuring that they know they have the right to speak up, and that people will support them when they speak up.
 Mr. Nixon’s response when someone spoke up was to fire her.
 That is not the right response.
 Moreover, since that time, Mr. Nixon has gone into the House and fought against a bill that would have protected someone in Alberta in the very same situation as the woman that Mr. Nixon chose to fire.
 Mr. Kenney is actually the person that needs to answer questions about this now.
 This is his hand-picked lieutenant.
 His hand-picked political lieutenant who is leading the caucus in this House, who fired a woman for speaking up against sexual harassment which was found to have happened, who is now fighting against a bill that would protect women in Alberta from the very same sexual harassment in the workplace.
 This is very, very serious.
 I think when women wake up this morning and read this article and hear more about what’s happened, they’re going to wonder where their government stands, and I want them to know that their government stands with them, and that is why we’re working so hard to get this bill through the House today.

-Kenney gave no indication in his written statement if he plans to remove Nixon from his role as the UCP’s leader in the Legislative Assembly and critic for Democracy and Accountability before MLA’s adjourn for the Christmas break on Thursday.
+Kenney gave no indication in his written statement if he plans to remove Nixon from his role as the UCP’s leader in the Legislative Assembly and critic for Democracy and Accountability before MLA’s adjourn for the Christmas break – and voters go to the polls in Calgary-Lougheed – on Thursday.

+Has anyone else noted the bitter irony of a woman hired into an occupational health & safety position, whose ambit would encompass all forms of harassment and horizontal violence in the workplace, was fired over a workplace harassment compliant she leveled against an employer?
+This wasn’t the dark ages of the 70s and 80s, but in this century, an allegedly more enlightened age in this aspect of life.

+I wonder if Jason Nixon realizes that if legislation was in place back when he made his “mistake” it would have saved him from that “mistake”?
+(If only the idiots of today (whose mistakes we will be payong for in the future), could learn from the idiots of the past (whose mistakes we are paying for today).